From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: Extension to Multi-Dimensions

 \section{Extension to Multi-Dimensions}

-Now let us extend our earlier ideas to multi-dimensions: we establish a link between the isometrically embedded smooth submanifolds in $\R^{n+k}$ (for arbitrary $n, k$) and the classical solutions for steady compressible Euler equations.
+Now we aim at extending our earlier investigations to multi-dimensions.
+That is, we hope to establish a link between the isometrically embedded smooth submanifolds in $\R^{n+k}$ (for arbitrary $n, k$) and the solutions to steady compressible Euler equations.